asrindayananda/hashnode-blog/ckqrpzpzk0624i2s13t9a7vwo.md

 - Now you can create your own module by Modifing 'AzCodez' and 'MagentoTraining' in above instructions to your own preference

-References
-- See [Link to relevant Magento Docs](https://devdocs.magento.com/videos/fundamentals/create-a-new-module/) for more information

 If this didn't please comment and I will try help you.

 Remember to like, post a comment and share this blog if this worked for you.